vplauzon/azure-training/aks-intro/README.md

 ## Demo Map:  Kubernetes' Anatomy

-The demo basically follow the different concepts in this map:
+The demo basically follows the different concepts in this map:

 ![Kubernetes' Anatomy](images/kubernetes-anatomy.png)